 Our puppies are not only wonderful companions but some have been trained for therapy and service work by their new families.
 They are gentle and patient with children and truly enjoy being a good dog.
 They are eager to learn anything you take the time to teach them.
 They enjoy the water and will tag along for any adventure you want to take them on.

-$200 (non refundable) depost required to reserve any puppy
+*$200 (NON REFUNDABLE) deposit required to reserve any puppy.

 We can ship to any location.
 Shipping fee includes everything the puppy needs to travel.

 Price depends on weight at time of travel.
-We will let you know the exact amount before any commitments are made.
+We will let you know if the amount exceeds $400 before any commitments are made.

 We do our best at updating the web site.
 Please call, text or email to ensure the puppy you are interested in is available.